signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

 the log data containing profiles.
 * Make sure that the collector is configured correctly to handle profiling data.
-By default, the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector) handles this, but a custom configuration might have overridden some settings.
+By default, the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector) handles this, but a custom configuration might override some settings.
 Make sure that an OTLP HTTP _receiver_ is configured in the collector and that an exporter is configured for `splunk_hec` export.
 Ensure that the `token` and `endpoint` fields are [correctly configured](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/splunkhecreceiver#configuration).